jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 In the previous notebooks, we already used `rasterio` (https://rasterio.readthedocs.io/en/latest/) to read raster files such as GeoTIFFs (through the `xarray.open_rasterio()` function).
 Rasterio provides support for reading and writing geospatial raster data as numpy N-D arrays, mainly through bindings to the GDAL library.

 In addition, rasterio provides a Python API to perform some GIS raster operations (clip, mask, warp, merge, transformation,...) and can be used to only load a subset of a large dataset into memory.
 However, the main complexity in using `rasterio`, is that the spatial information is decoupled from the data itself (i.e. the numpy array).
 This means that you need to keep track and organize the extent and metadata throughout the operations (e.g. the "transform") and you need to keep track of what each dimension represents (y-first, as arrays are organized along rows first).
-Notebook [12-rasterio.ipynb](12-rasterio.ipynb) goes into more depth on the rasterio package itself.
+Notebook [91_package_rasterio](./91_package_rasterio.ipynb) goes into more depth on the rasterio package itself.

-Enter `rioxarray` (https://corteva.github.io/rioxarray/stable/index.html), which extends xarray with geospatial functionality powered by rasterio.
+Enter `rioxarray` (https://corteva.github.io/rioxarray/stable/index.html), which extends xarray with geospatial functionalities powered by rasterio.

 ```{code-cell} ipython3
 import rioxarray